jeromeetienne/learningthreejs.com/source/_posts/2013-04-30-closing-the-gap-between-html-and-webgl.markdown

 [it](https://developer.mozilla.org/en-US/docs/CSS/Tutorials/Using_CSS_transforms).
 css3d is done for this exact purpose, to position and rotate a DOM element in 3d.

-{% img right /data/2013-04-23-closing-the-gap-between-html-and-webgl/webgl-plane-small.png %}
+{% img right /data/2013-04-30-closing-the-gap-between-html-and-webgl/screenshots/grid-only-small.png %}

-(TODO redo sreenshot with black grid)

 Good News! three.js can already render things using this technology.
  It is called [THREE.CSS3DRenderer](https://github.com/mrdoob/three.js/blob/master/examples/js/renderers/CSS3DRenderer.js).